ICWallis/Stanford-Geothermal-Python-Sessions--Intermediate/README.md

 - Clean steamfield data (when to excel and when to Python)
 - Static (matplotlib, de javu font pack, figure finishing) and dynamic plotting (Plotly)
 - Something from the well test tutorial (first, second, third order polynomials)
-- Something from fractoolbox (intergration)
+- Something from fractoolbox (integration)
 - Something from fractoolbox (linear algebra)